 is on a mission to support the care and training of more service dogs so that every veteran in need can benefit from this life-saving bond.

-Over the past three years, The Dog Chow Service Dog Salute program has raised over $735,000 to help support the care and training of more service dogs for veterans with PTSD and other post-combat challenges.
+By the end of 2022, the Dog Chow Service Dog Salute program will have donated one million dollars to help support the care and training of more service dogs for veterans with PTSD and other post-combat challenges.